electricbookworks/electric-book/README.md

 #### Other options

-Entering `npm run eb` will list all available commands and options.
+As mentioned above, the command `npm run eb` will list all available commands and options.

 For example, if you want your website to rebuild faster by only rebuilding the files you're working on, add the `--incremental` option (aka `-i`).
 This particular option doesn't even need a value after the option: